zhedye/DOOM-3-BFG-VS2022/README.txt

 http://store.steampowered.com/app/208200/

-Compiling on win32:
+Compiling for win32:
 -------------------

-A project file for Microsoft Visual Studio 2010 is provided in neo\doom3.sln We expect the solution file is compatible with the Express releases
+A project file for Microsoft Visual Studio 2022 is provided in neo\doom3.sln

-You will need the Microsoft DirectX SDK installed as well.
-If it does not reside in "C:\Program Files (x86)\Microsoft DirectX SDK (June 2010)" you will need to update the project files accordingly.
+You will need the Microsoft ATL and MFC.
+In Microsoft Visual Studio 2022, go to Tool > Get Tools and Features > Individual components.
+Then search for MFC and ATL in the search bar.

 Steam: